RespiraWorks/Ventilator/manufacturing/internals/README.md

 mounted securely without obstruction.

 The sizing for the mounting holes was based on [this](https://www.pemnet.com/fastening_products/pdf/sidata.pdf) catalog for heat set inserts.
-For M4 nuts (page 6, metric table, row 6), length code 1 (5.72 mm) is small enough to fit in the 6.35mm-thick acrylic.
+For M4 nuts (page 5, metric table, row 6), length code 1 (5.72 mm) is small enough to fit in the 6.35mm-thick acrylic.
 The corresponding outer diameter for insertion i.e. acrylic mounting diameter is 5.94 mm.

+> TODO: do same rationale explanation for filter housings

 ## Parts